AllanChain/zotero-arxiv-workflow/README.md

 > [!Warning]
 > This plugin is in alpha stage and only suport Zotero 7 beta!

+## Why?

+- The Zotero built-in merge feature does not support merging items of different type, therefore an arXiv paper and a journal article cannot merge.
+- I need the journal information from the journal item, while keep the ID the same as the arXiv one.
+Because many plugins store data based on item ID and I do not want to lose them.

 ## Screenshots

 |          Merge arXiv           |          Prefer PDF           |